DataDog/datadog-cloudfoundry-buildpack/README.md

 ### DogStatsD Away!
 You're all set up to use DogStatsD.
 Import the relevant library and start sending data!
 To learn more, [check our our documentation](https://docs.datadoghq.com/guides/DogStatsD/).
 Additionally, there is [a list of DogStatsD libraries](https://docs.datadoghq.com/libraries/) you can check out to find one that's compatible with your application.

+Note: On Windows .NET applications you can add the Dogstatsd-CSharp client to your project's dependencies to submit custom metrics from your application.
+This requires publishing the application (to include the dogstatsd client dependency) and passing the published folder in your app manifest.

 ## Docker

 If you're running docker on Cloud Foundry, you can look at [the docker directory](docker/) to see how to adapt this buildpack to use in a dockerfile